Kowal Sentry Integration for Magento 2

 One regex rule per line.

-- exceptions from external integrations already handled elsewhere.
+- exceptions from external integrations that are already handled differently.

 Ignore URLs Regex